IndrajeetPatil/groupedstats/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

 ## Comments

-  - Maintenance release that adds three new functions.
+  - Minor refactoring to get rid of `broom` and `broom.mixed` as dependencies.
-  - 1 NOTE: `"Missing or unexported object: 'skimr::skim_to_wide'"` This is deliberate behavior.
-The new version of `skimr 2.0` will be submitted to `CRAN` soon and will remove `skimr::skim_to_wide()` function.
+  - None of the dependencies are affected by this change.